AJbeetle/Cohort-3.0-Learnings/W15_GuidedProject_Brainly/V2_CreatingUILibrary/learn.md

 1. ![alt text](image.png)
 2. ![alt text](image-1.png)

-Doing my own work in folder : BrainlyFrontend
+Doing my own work in folder : BrainlyFE_Learn
-Learning from harkirat : BrainlyFE_Learn
+Learning from harkirat : this file

 Today we will do frontend of secondBrain app (aka Brainly)